aws-samples/aws-modernization-workshop-base/content/1_ModuleOne/12_TechnicalIssue_Problem.ee.md

 # Technical Issue / Problem <!-- MODIFY THIS HEADING TO REFLECT THE PROBLEM THE WORKSHOP IS ADDRESSING -->

 ## Submodule Two Heading <!-- MODIFY THIS SUBHEADING -->
 This paragraph block should be an introduction to the submodule.

+### Are you having this problem?
+This is a common problem or technical issue that occurs.
+Are you currently experiencing it?

+### Our solution can help
+By utilizing our solution, it will mitigate your problem by doing something!

 ### Submodule Two Subheading <!-- MODIFY THIS SUBHEADING -->
 This paragraph block should be utilized to start the submodule. <br>